1st King's Dragoon Guards: Second World War

-The regiment took part in all the major battles of the North African Campaign including the Relief of Tobruk in November 1941.
+The regiment took part in all the major battles of the North African campaign including the Relief of Tobruk in November 1941.
 The regiment, then serving as the armoured car reconnaissance regiment of Lieutenant General Richard McCreery's X Corps, landed at Salerno during the Allied invasion of Italy in September 1943 against concentrated enemy opposition and were the first Allied unit into the city of Naples in early October 1943.
 The Welsh writer Norman Lewis, in his celebrated account of life in Naples claimed that the King's Dragoon Guards was the first British unit to reach Naples in 1943, and that many of its officers immediately went on a looting spree, cutting paintings from their frames in the prince's palace.
 The regiment later took part in the Battle for Monte la Difensa in December 1943 and the advance to the Gothic Line in late 1944.

 Post-war

-The regiment was posted to Palestine in September 1945 and to Libya in January 1947 before being deployed on home duties at Omagh, Northern Ireland in February 1948.
-The regiment moved to Adams Barracks in Rahlstedt in November 1951 and to Mcleod Barracks in Neumünster in April 1953.
+The regiment was posted to Mandatory Palestine in September 1945 and to Libya in January 1947 before being deployed on home duties at Omagh, Northern Ireland, in February 1948.
+The regiment moved to Adams Barracks in Rahlstedt in November 1951, and to Mcleod Barracks in Neumünster in April 1953.

 In 1956 the regiment was sent on active service in Malaya during the Emergency: during this time the regiment took part in counterinsurgency operations in both mounted operations (armoured cars) and on foot in the dense jungles operating from a base at Johor Bahru.

 The regiment merged with the Queen's Bays (2nd Dragoon Guards) in 1959 to form the 1st The Queen's Dragoon Guards.